Select Notifications > Subscriptions.

 Sharing a Subscription

 To share a subscription, click the Share with Others icon.
 Through sharing, you can grant levels of permissions on an item to other users.
-You can share an item if you own it, or if you are a user with Manage Security permissions, such as an administrator.
+You can share an item if you own it, or if you are a user with Manage permission in Security, such as an administrator.
 For more information about sharing and ownership, see Role-Based and User-Based Access Control.

 Removing a Subscription